NotMithical/mpv-config/Minimal/README.md

 # mpv-config
-A much more minimal configuration designed for getting started quickly
+A much more minimal (in the sense of performance cost and setup) configuration designed for getting started quickly on windows

 **[Download Minimal Only](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/NotMithical/mpv-config/tree/main/Minimal)**